dangnelson/WATERBEAR-Shed/01 Foundation/Foundation.md

 Cut the *Treated 4x4x8s* to size and insert them into the *Galvanized Post Bases*

+### Treated wood

+Treated wood can’t be composted or burned because of its toxicity and must be thrown away.

+We’re open to alternatives to improve this design.

 ## 4. Joist End Plates <a name="joistendplates"></a>

 ![](images/A04.svg)